Trainees and Students of Experimental Medicine can access unique training opportunities through a variety of resources and applications.

 CSTP is designed to provide Year 1 students with some foundation skills that will make them a better researcher and aid in the completion of key milestones in their degree and help them make the most of other training opportunities in the years to come.
 Newly arrived students are automatically enrolled and invited to log into a Moodle application to access resources.

-PhD Student Life Cycle – contains information on events which will or may occur during the course of PhD study, i.e. probation report, log book, thesis viva, etc. The log book is a vital tool to record all learning and training activities undertaken during the course of the degree and completion is a requirement for all EM students.
+Cambridge Students can get information on events which will or may occur during the course of PhD study, i.e. probation report, log book, thesis viva, etc. The log book is a vital tool to record all learning and training activities undertaken during the course of the degree and completion is a requirement for all EM students.
+Please navigate through those pages to find out more.

 Graduate Student & Postdoc Forum was developed in 2011 to provide postgraduate students and early career researchers in Life Sciences with a platform for the communication of ideas and mutual concerns, and for the coordination of academic activities across all Departments, Institutes and Partner Institutions of the Graduate School of Life Sciences (GSLS).